Music of Detroit: 2000s and 2010s

-During the 2000s & 2010s, metro Detroit rock bands that had minor to major success and/or critical acclaim include: The White Stripes, The Raconteurs, Uncle Kracker, Taproot, The Von Bondies, Pop Evil, Crud, Jack White, Greta Van Fleet, La Dispute, The Hounds Below, We Came as Romans, The Nice Device, The Black Dahlia Murder, Great Lakes Myth Society, The Sights, The Go, Electric Six, The Waxwings, and I Prevail.
+During the 2000s & 2010s, metro Detroit rock bands that had minor to major success and/or critical acclaim include: The White Stripes, Taproot, The Raconteurs, Uncle Kracker, The Von Bondies, Pop Evil, Crud, Jack White, Greta Van Fleet, La Dispute, The Hounds Below, We Came as Romans, The Nice Device, The Black Dahlia Murder, Great Lakes Myth Society, The Sights, The Go, Electric Six, The Waxwings, Tyvek, Protomartyr, and I Prevail.

 Hardcore punk

 In addition to proto-punk bands like the MC5 and The Stooges in the 1960s, Detroit and the surrounding area was also the location of one of the first important hardcore punk scenes that swept underground America in the early 1980s.
 By the end of 1981 the new style sometimes known as "Midwest Hardcore" had exploded across North America and Detroit was one of several important regional centers fostering its spread.
 Two of the earliest Suburban Detroit hardcore punk bands were the Grosse Pointe Woods, Michigan band The Holes and Grosse Pointe Park band Degenerates.